sweetnoods/designer-doge/recall_training.md

 ### Easter Egg Hunt

-You can go plant food outside that you know will be delicious for your pupper, when they see the treat, use the recall word
+You can go plant food outside that you know will be delicious for your pupper, when they find the treat, use the recall word, the dog should be convinced by now that you have something better.
+After they recall treat or release them to go get their "hidden" treasure.

-You need full control over the variables until this becomes their default response to things they want.
+You need full control over the variables until deferring to you becomes their default response to things they want.

-## Taking this to the dog park
+## Taking this to the dog park - Starting off

 Start with training in an empty dog park, on leash.
 Leave when a dog shows up.

 After there are no failures on leash, then you can remove the leash.
 Still no dogs in the park at this point.

+### Moving on to advanced dog parks

+TBD

 # Dog Aggression